 There are times when it is useful to create a copy of a database.
 Not just a snapshot of a moment in time, but a live, constantly updated copy.

 K-safety maintains redundant copies of partitions within a single VoltDB database, which helps protect the database cluster against individual node failure.
 Database replication also creates a copy.
-However, database replication creates and maintains a separate and distinct copy of the entire database.
+However, database replication creates and maintains a copy of specific tables in a separate, often remote, database.

 Database replication can be used for: